Billions Season 5 Finale: Release Date and Spoilers

 Billions Season 5 Finale Release Date

-‘Billions’ season 5 episode 12 will release on October 3, 2021, at 9 pm ET, on Showtime.
-The fifth season has 12 hour-long episodes, which means it is airing its finale this week.
+‘Billions’ season 5 episode 12 will premiere on October 3, 2021, at 9 pm ET, on Showtime.
+The upcoming episode serves as the season finale of the 12 episode-long fifth season of the show.

 Where to Watch Billions Season 5 Finale Online?